• Skip to primary navigation

 March 13, 2024

-In Mississippi, the poorest state in the nation, Republican lawmakers have loosened their decadelong resistance to expanding Medicaid and making health insurance available to roughly 200,000 of the state’s low-income […]
+In Mississippi, the poorest state in the nation, Republican lawmakers have loosened their decadelong resistance to expanding Medicaid and making health insurance available to roughly 200,000 of the state’s low-income residents.
+But some Republican leaders have said they will not approve a bill without a work requirement, a provision critics say could still leave the most […]

 Filed Under: In the News